Jell-O Gallery: History

 The museum is currently located behind the Le Roy House within the sole remaining building of the Union Free School.
 The original Union Free School was built in the 1860s to educate both girls and boys in English and the classics.
 In 1898, the stone building was erected on the site to accommodate the growing number of pupils in the district.
 By 1911, a new high school was built across the street and both buildings were auctioned off.
 By 1945, the property was given to the newly formed Le Roy Historical Society.
 The original wooden structure was razed in the 1962, but the stone building remained and was used for storage.

 By 1996, the Le Roy Historical Society decided to renovate the old stone building and host the travelling “There’s Always Room for Jell-O” exhibit for the Jell-O Jubilee.
-The exhibit remained on display from June 1, 1997 through the end of September.
+The exhibit remained on display from June 1, 1997 through with the end of September.
 In May 1998, the museum accepted the exhibit for permanent display.